 Yes, we know it’s cold outside!
 But as they say, misery loves company.
 Remember, a dog uses his nose to find the right spot in which to relieve himself.
 Resolve to dress appropriately so you can stay outside for as long as it takes him to find it.
-If you make the extra effort, you’ll save yourself from cleaning up any accidents your pup has indoors as a result of refusing to go outside by himself.
+If you make the extra effort, you’ll save yourself from cleaning up any accidents your pup has indoors as a result of refusing to go by himself.

-If your dog is food motivated, consider putting a few of his favorite treats in your pocket on your trips outside.
+If your dog is food motivated, consider putting a few of his favorite treats in your pocket on your trips outdoors.
 Give him one when he walks outside and another immediately after he finishes going potty.
 For the record, this works only if he receives the treat the moment he’s done.
-That means you’ll have to stand close by, otherwise he won’t understand the connection between going potty and receiving the treat.
+That means you’ll have to stand close by, otherwise, he won’t understand the connection between going potty and receiving the treat.

 And don’t forget the praise.
 No matter how much your dog likes treats, knowing he’s pleased his favorite human is every bit as rewarding.

-Whether you have a backyard or shared space, try to find a covered, clear spot for your dog to potty.
-This might mean shoveling a path through the snow and uncovering a small patch of grass or creating a potty pad on the back patio with some garden timbers and pebbles or sand.
+Whether you have a backyard or a shared space, try to find a covered, clear spot for your dog to potty.
+This might mean shoveling a path through the snow and uncovering a small patch of grass or creating a wee-wee pad on the back patio with some garden timbers and pebbles or sand.

-Teaching your dog to be willing to potty outside despite the temperature isn’t just a matter of good hygiene; it’s also a health issue.
+Teaching your dog to be willing to pee outside despite the temperature isn’t just a matter of good hygiene; it’s also a health issue.
 Dogs who hold their urine too long or who don’t empty their bladders completely when they urinate are at risk for developing a urinary tract infection, which can lead to bladder stones and kidney damage.